A topic from the subject of Experimentation in Chemistry.

 Introduction

 Redox reactions involve the transfer of electrons between reactants, resulting in changes in oxidation states.
-Electrochemistry focuses on understanding and utilizing electrical energy in chemical reactions.
+Electrochemistry is the branch of chemistry that studies the relationship between chemical reactions and electrical energy.
+It focuses on understanding and utilizing electrical energy in chemical reactions.

 Redox Reactions

-• Classified as oxidation (loss of electrons) and reduction (gain of electrons).
+• Comprised of two half-reactions: oxidation (loss of electrons) and reduction (gain of electrons).

-• Balanced using half-reactions or the oxidation-reduction potential (ORP).
+• Can be balanced using half-reactions or by considering the oxidation-reduction potential (ORP).

 Electrochemistry

-• Electrolysis involves using electricity to force a chemical reaction.
+• Electrolysis uses electrical energy to drive a non-spontaneous chemical reaction.

-• Batteries and fuel cells convert chemical energy to electrical energy.
+• Batteries and fuel cells convert chemical energy into electrical energy.

 Conclusion